 The Series 20 is designed for an individual or small family with a modest need for electricity.
-It will produce roughly 8,500 kilowatt hours per year depending on the quality of your site and solar resource of the year.
+It will produce up to 8,500 kilowatt hours per year depending on the quality of your site and solar resource of the year.

-The Series 24 is designed for a larger family or business and produces approximately 10,200 kilowatt hours per year.
+The Series 24 is designed for a larger family or business and produces up to 10,200 kilowatt hours per year.
 For those requiring greater amounts of electricity, multiple trackers can be installed with a minimum of 50' separation.

 Want to learn more?
 We would be happy to visit your home for a complimentary evaluation on whether a solar tracker makes sense for you.